jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

   (a) wilfully hinders or attempts to hinder a government inspector entering, in the execution of his or her duty, any racecourse or premises of the Board; or
   (b) wilfully refuses, except on the grounds of self-incrimination, to comply with the requirement to provide information that a government inspector has lawfully demanded from him or her under section 48(2)(a); or
   (c) otherwise wilfully hinders or attempts to hinder a government inspector in the execution of any power or duty.
-(2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $1,000.
+(2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $1,000.

 ## Part 6 — Betting